KruthiCJ/Home-security-system/README.md

 - Sensors (IR, door sensors)
 - Buzzer & LED

-## 📸 Screenshots:
-(You can add screenshots by dragging images into GitHub later)

 ## ▶️ How to Run:
 1. Connect Arduino circuit as per schematic
 2. Upload code via Arduino IDE